georgeee/cardano-sl-article/article.md

         era starts.
     3. Before this withdrawing stake action occurs, stake should be still being controlled by _$S$_ nodes.
     4.  _(Optional)_ Stake transition should be free for user.

+The big concern is the fact that all real stakeholders won't be online simultaneously in the beginning of the mainnet.
+We propose a solution for this concern.

 ## Proposal